WigglyDon/Green-Garden/README.md

 ## Backend Setup

-1. Changed directories to back-end-express
+1. Change directories to back-end-express
 2. Create an .env following the .env.example
 3. Sign up for a Twillio account and place your Twillio Account SID and Token in .env file.